TR-Systems/modernist/getstarted.md

 Voila, web sites made easy!
 Ha!

 All you need to do now is start editing and writing.
 And have fun!

+Start by editing the files in the edit branch, then create a pull request into the publish branch for the automatic **pages build and deploy** process (i.e. GitHub Action).

+There are a number of ways to create the pull request.
+Here's the one I use:

+1. After committing a change to the edit branch, do this:
+2, Switch to the publish branch.
+You will see that is is "1 commit behind" the edit branch.
+Click on that.
+3. Click on the button to create a pull request.
+4. Scroll down to review the changes being made, line by line.